 - how it recognises the well-being of staff as critical to business success.

 CRITERION 5: Partnerships and links (Limit: 800 words)

 How does the organisation establish genuine partnerships to support VET?
 You may wish to consider:

-- strategies in place to identify local/regional issues (e.g. social, economic, industrial and environmental issues) and how they are incorporated into service delivery
+- strategies it has in place to identify local/regional issues (e.g. social, economic, industrial and environmental issues) and how it incorporates these into its service delivery

-- how the organisation establishes and monitors positive relationships with individuals, enterprises, industries and community groups
+- how it establishes and monitors positive relationships with individuals, enterprises, industries and community groups

 - how it builds new, innovative and effective partnerships in the local or wider community